 The American Kennel Club tells us that the pH level of our skin is different from that of our dogs.
 Our pH level ranges from 5.5–5.6, while dogs’ pH ranges from 6.2–7.4.
 Since Dove soap is made for human use, it’s formulated to match our skin’s pH level and not that of dogs’.

-If you take a look at Dove’s Original Beauty Bar ingredients, you’ll see a list of things like lauric acid, zinc oxide, and sodium stearate that are deemed safe for human skin.
+If you look at Dove’s Original Beauty Bar ingredients, you’ll see a list of things like lauric acid, zinc oxide, and sodium stearate that are safe for human skin.
 But dogs aren’t humans; their skin is far different from ours.
 Therefore, it only makes sense not to use Dove soap on your beloved pooch!

 If you’re shopping locally and can’t decide which shampoo to buy, ask the personnel at the pet store to help you find one that matches your dog’s fur type and needs.
 If you’re shopping online, read real customer reviews to find a suitable dog shampoo that’s well-rated.